quietscientist/wiggle-face/README.md

    - This folder should contain the following files:
      - `devcontainer.json`
      - `Dockerfile`
+   - Fill up the files accprding to instructions

 6. **Configure devcontainer.json:**
    - Add the appropriate mounts in the `devcontainer.json` file to ensure your Tapedeck folder and other necessary directories are accessible within the container.